 The family prevented the second shipment and contacted UPS to have the first shipment stopped and the package returned.
 When the family received the package on February 26, 2020, they reportedly found it sealed inside another box and it no longer contained the money.
 They contacted the Polk County Sheriff’s Office to report the theft.

-Investigators watched security footage from the UPS store in Lakeland, which allegedly showed Rowland receiving the package from the victim.
+Investigators watched security footage from the UPS store in Lakeland, which allegedly showed the alleged worker receiving the package from the victim.
 He can purportedly be seen taking the box into a back room, opening it, removing the cash, and then re-sealing the package within a non-UPS box that he got from outside the store.
 The box was then prepped for shipment, the arrest report states.

-Rowland was arrested on March 10 by Polk County police.
+The UPS worker was arrested on March 10 by Polk County police.
 He reportedly refused to tell investigators what he did with the money.
-It is not clear whether Rowland is suspected to be the person who contacted the victim or whether an accomplice was purportedly involved, nor is it known if or when the victim will recover the lost funds.
+It is not clear whether he is suspected to be the person who contacted the victim or whether an accomplice was purportedly involved, nor is it known if or when the victim will recover the lost funds.

 A spokesperson for the sheriff’s office reminded residents that the Social Security Administration will never call requesting cash be sent to them.
 Reports did not indicate what the scammer told the victim the funds were for.